Rugozero

-Location of Rukajärvi in the Muyezersky District in the Republic of Karelia, Russia.
+Location of Rugozero in the Muyezersky District in the Republic of Karelia, Russia.

-A wooden house in Rukajärvi in 1920.
+A wooden house in Rugozero in 1920.

-Rukajärvi (Karelian: Rugarvi, Russian: Ру́гозеро, Rugozero; Rukajärvi) is a rural municipality and its central village in the Muyezersky District in the Republic of Karelia in Russia.
-It is located on the eastern shore of Lake Rukajärvi, 84 km northeast of Muyezersky (Mujejärvi).
+Rugozero (Ругозеро; Rugarvi; Rukajärvi) is a rural municipality and its central village in the Muyezersky District in the Republic of Karelia in Russia.
+It is located on the eastern shore of Lake Rugozero, 84 km northeast of Muyezersky.
 The population of the village is 753 and that of the municipality is 909 (as of 2012).

 Geography and population

-The area of the Rukajärvi municipality is 3990 square kilometres.
-It is bordered to the northeast by Sosnavitsa in the Belomorsky District, to the east by Mustakoski in the Segezhsky District, to the south by Paatene in the Medvezhyegorsky District, to the south by Mujejärvi and to the northwest by Ledmozero in the Muyzezersky District.
+The area of the Rugozero municipality is 3990 km2.
+It is bordered to the northeast by Sosnovets in the Belomorsky District, to the east by Chyorny Porog in the Segezhsky District, to the south by Padany in the Medvezhyegorsky District, to the south by Muyezersky and to the northwest by Ledmozero in the Muyzezersky District.
 Most of the area is forest and lakes.

 The area of the village mostly belongs to the Upper lands of Western Karelia.
 Its terrain is characterised by a hilly till area and numerous small lakes.
-The largest of the lakes include Lake Ontajärvi on the municipality border and Lake Jousijärvi (Russian: Jevžozero), Lake Rukajärvi (Russian: Rugozero), Rokšozero and Unusozero.
-Rivers include Onnanjoki (Onda), Hongusoja (Gonguzoja), Koivuoja (Koivu) and Moinan-Amindomaoja.
-Near the Rukajärvi village is a swamp protected as a natural monument.
+The largest of the lakes include Lake Ondozero on the municipality border and Lake Yevzhozero, Lake Rugozero, Rokshozero and Unusozero.
+Rivers include the Onda, Gonguzoya, Koyvu and Moynan-Amindomaoya.
+Near the village of Rugozero is a swamp protected as a natural monument.

-As well as the central village, the municipality includes the villages of Ontajärvi and Severnyi, located to the north of Lake Rukajärvi.
-The population of Ontajärvi is 153 and that of Severnyi is 3 (as of 2012).
+As well as the central village, the municipality includes the villages of Ondozero and Severny, located to the north of Lake Rugozero.
+The population of Ondozero is 153 and that of Severny is 3 (as of 2012).
 The population of the municipality decreased by 21 percent from 2001 to 2012.
 According to the 2010 census, the nationalities include 58% Russians, 26% Karelians, 11% Belarusians and 3% Ukrainians.